sanket-desai/InfectiousPathogenDetector2/doc/README.md

 tar xvzf ipd2.tar.gz
 cd ipd2
 ```
 The pre-build reference files need to be downloaded from [here](http://ipd.actrec.gov.in/referencedatabase/data.tar.gz).
+Right click on this [link](http://ipd.actrec.gov.in/referencedatabase/data.tar.gz) and choose "save link as" option to save the directory to your machine.
 Place the data.gz in the IPD2 home directory (ipd2) and unzip is using the following command:
 ```
 tar xvzf data.tar.gz
 ```